COVID-19 Official Updates

 The governement has offered additional support with the deferral of certain tax payments.

-The next quarterly VAT payments have been deferred.
-The VAT deferral will apply from 20 March to 30 June.
-Businesses will also have until the end of the tax year (5 April 2021) to settle any liabilities accumulated in the deferral period.
+Businesses will also have until the end of the tax year (5 April 2021) to settle any liabilities accumulated in the deferral period between March and June 2020.

 There will be no need to apply for the deferral.
 VAT refunds will be processed as normal.